Dehydrogluconate dehydrogenase

-Thus, the two substrates of this enzyme are 2-dehydro-D-gluconate and acceptor, whereas its two products are 2,5-didehydro-D-gluconate and reduced acceptor.
+The two substrates of this enzyme are 2-dehydro-D-gluconic acid and an electron acceptor.
+Its products are 2,5-didehydro-D-gluconic acid and the corresponding reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with other acceptors.
 The systematic name of this enzyme class is 2-dehydro-D-gluconate:acceptor 2-oxidoreductase.
 Other names in common use include ketogluconate dehydrogenase, alpha-ketogluconate dehydrogenase, 2-keto-D-gluconate dehydrogenase, and 2-oxogluconate dehydrogenase.
-It has 2 cofactors: FAD, and Flavoprotein.
+It has 2 cofactors: FAD, and a flavoprotein.